 Now, moving onto the most important part of our vegan baking guide.
 Everything above was pretty obvious, but this is the one everyone worries about…

 “But how can you bake without eggs?!”
 The answer: very easily.
 You just need to know what to use, how and where.
-Below we take you through the options.
+Below we take you through the best vegan egg substitutes to use in baking.

 Chia seeds are really cool.
 With little flavour, they can be used in both sweet and savoury dishes to replace eggs.
 Rich in omega-3, magnesium, calcium, and protein and gluten-free, these little seeds are a bit of a wonder food.